elijahgreenstein/command-line-teaching/docs/source/tutorial/course.rst

 Set up a new course
 ============================================================

-In this part of the tutorial, we will use the CLT command line interface to set up a new course: "CLT101 -- Introduction to Command Line Teaching."
+In this part of the tutorial, we will use the CLT command line interface (CLI) to set up a new course: "CLT101 -- Introduction to Command Line Teaching."

 Preparation
 ------------------------------------------------------------